Scandit/data-capture-documentation/versioned_docs/version-6.28.1/migrate-6-to-7.md

 ## Text Capture Changes

 Text Capture has been removed from the Scandit Data Capture SDK.
 If your use case requires text recognition you can use Smart Label Capture.

+## Web SDK Changes

+Starting with version 7.0, there are some critical changes in installing and hosting the Web SDK that you should be aware of:

+- NPM package scope has changed to `@scandit/web-datacapture-*`.
+- The public engine directory has been moved from `build/engine` to `sdc-lib`.

+See the Web SDK [installation guide](/sdks/web/add-sdk.md) for more information.